Skip to Content

 • Use strong passwords

-• Ensure every user has two-factor authentication enabled (mandatory in Rebased; each person manages it from Personal profile → Security)
+• Ensure every user has a strong sign-in method enabled (mandatory in Rebased; each person manages passkeys and authenticator apps from Personal profile → Security)

 • Don’t share login credentials